niteshsinwar/Agentverse/frontend/README.md

 ## 🎯 Overview

 AgentVerse Frontend is a desktop application built with Tauri that provides a beautiful, performant interface for managing AI agents, groups, tools, and MCP servers.
 It features real-time updates via Server-Sent Events (SSE), in-stream self-reflection indicators, comprehensive logging, and a polished UI with dark mode support.
+The Agent Management workspace (formerly the agent creation panel) now uses the shared panel system so every management surface feels consistent and discoverable.

 ## 🏗️ Architecture